 Meetings: Introducing oneself

-Saying one’s name when people go round the table introducing themselves can be a particular problem for someone who stammers.
+Saying one’s name when people initially introduce themselves can be a particular problem for someone who stammers.
 It is best for the chair to discuss with the person in advance how to handle this.
 There are some ideas below.
 (Some people who stammer may not necessarily want adjustments, just to have the time to speak when it’s their turn.)

 The person who stammers might go first or second – so they have less time to build up anxiety.

 The chair might introduce everyone, rather than participants doing it individually.